I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 If stimulant medications work, there is a best dose for each individual.
 Unfortunately, medical knowledge is not at a point where it can predict what the correct medication or dose will be.

-- For a person with diabetes, for example, we must try different forms and amounts of insulin to achieve the best control of blood sugar levels.
+- Diabetes, we must try different forms and amounts of insulin to achieve the best control of blood sugar levels.

-- For people with high blood pressure, there are many medications that can be effective, and often a trial of multiple medications and dosages is necessary to determine the best treatment.
+- High blood pressure, there are many medications that can be effective, and often a trial of multiple medications and dosages is necessary to determine the best treatment.

-- For stimulant medications, there is no magic formula.
+- ADHD taking stimulant medications, there is no magic formula.
 The dose cannot be determined by age, body weight or severity of symptoms.

 In fact, it appears that the correct dose is extremely individual and is not at all predictable.
 Again, this is similar to people who need glasses.
 The kind of prescription and the thickness of the lenses are not dependent on any measurable parameter other than what the individuals say enables them to see well.